cinemathequefr/captiva2/README.md

-# captiva2
+# Captiva

-SvelteKit version of captiva
+captiva2 is the repo for the SvelteKit version (in development) of Captiva.